hj-n/steadiness-cohesiveness/README.md

 #### Increasing `min_dist`

 Then how about `min_dist`?
 This time, we generated projections of [Fashion-MNIST](https://github.com/zalandoresearch/fashion-mnist) dataset with increasing `min_dist`.
+Alike `n_neighbors`, low `min_dist` values pack points together (focusing on local structure), and high values do the opposite.
 The projections and their evaluation result is as follows.

 ![](https://user-images.githubusercontent.com/38465539/124188004-a121f080-daf9-11eb-818e-cf4a96990e32.png)